About the course

 Alternatively, you may prefer to take on a placement during your third year to gain relevant work experience within an external organisation.
 A placement can provide you with valuable experience to add to your CV.

-Essex Business School’s Placements Manager can support you through this process to help you secure a role that will enhance your future career prospects.
+The Essex Business School Placements Manager can offer bespoke support throughout the process of researching, applying and interviewing for placements.
+However, it is your responsibility to apply, prepare for and secure your own role.
 You will not be charged tuition fees during your placement year.
 In recent years, our students have gained placements with organisations such as BMW, Samsung and Cummins.